pydata/xarray/doc/user-guide/groupby.rst

 .. tip::

-   To substantially improve the performance of GroupBy operations, particularly with dask `install the flox package <https://flox.readthedocs.io>`_. flox `extends Xarray's in-built GroupBy capabilities <https://flox.readthedocs.io/en/latest/xarray.html>`_ by allowing grouping by multiple variables, and lazy grouping by dask arrays.
+   `Install the flox package <https://flox.readthedocs.io>`_ to substantially improve the performance of GroupBy operations, particularly with dask. flox `extends Xarray's in-built GroupBy capabilities <https://flox.readthedocs.io/en/latest/xarray.html>`_ by allowing grouping by multiple variables, and lazy grouping by dask arrays.
    If installed, Xarray will automatically use flox by default.

 Split
 ~~~~~